spines83/airgap-example-tanzu-vsphere/README.md

 ### Deploy needed role-based access control (RBAC) resources

-This example below just deploys a global "anyone can run stuff privileged" policy.
-It should not be used on a production system.
+This example below deploys a global "anyone can run privileged containers" policy.

+While it is convienent for testing and evaluation, it should not be used on a production system.

+The secure way to handle this would be to deploy a default restricted security policy across the board and let specific workloads opt-in to the privileged policy when they have a necessary justification to do so.

 ```
 $ cat scripts/tkgs/default_privileged_sas.yaml